php-lightning/lnaddress/README.md

 ### Demo template

 We prepared a demo template, so you can use this project as a dependency.
-The benefits from this approach is that you can easily update your project with `composer update` whenever there are new features or improvements on this `lnaddress` repository.
+The benefits from this approach is that you can update your project with `composer update` whenever there are new features or improvements on this `lnaddress` repository.

 > [https://github.com/php-lightning/demo-lnaddress](https://github.com/php-lightning/demo-lnaddress)